lnxart/rocketchat-docker/README.md

 You can test the functionality by stop the first rocketchat container and then continue to use the application in your web browser.

-Also you can scale down the rocketchat containers when your loads decrease simply by:
+Also, you can scale down the rocketchat containers when your loads decrease simply by:
 ```
 $ docker-compose scale rocketchat=1
 Stopping and removing project_rocketchat_2 ... done
 ```
-Also there are some other solutions for load balancing the rocketchat like [Traefik](https://docs.traefik.io/) that explained in [this](https://github.com/frdmn/docker-rocketchat) project.
+Also, there are some other solutions for load balancing the rocketchat like [Traefik](https://docs.traefik.io/) that explained in [this](https://github.com/frdmn/docker-rocketchat) project.
 It integrates with your existing infrastructure components (Docker, Swarm mode, Kubernetes, Marathon, Consul, Etcd, Rancher, Amazon ECS, ...) and configures itself automatically and dynamically.

 ### MongoDB